 What has been compromised?

 As you may know, we offer a completely paperless onboarding process to our merchants in order to get our services.
 During this process we facilitate file uploading to submit the required documents.
 We suspect the attacker had intruded on our servers through such a file upload as per the current investigations.
 Even though we had restricted uploading images & PDF files there, we suspect that the attacker had exploited that to plant a malware.
-However, we’re working with Sri Lanka CERT (Computer Emergency Readiness Team) currently to find out the exact root cause of the attack.
+However, we’re working with Sri Lanka CERT (Computer Emergency Readiness Team) currently to find out the exact root cause of the attack & the types of data compromised through that.
 Until we find out the exact root cause, we have temporarily put a hold on the new merchant onboarding process at the moment, to ensure an improved and a secure approach.

 As per the current investigations, we identified that some of our web applications & databases have been compromised.
 Therefore, we took immediate steps to change all our 3rd party payment integration credentials & the merchant credentials to avoid future external attacks.
 We regenerated the domain specific Merchant Secrets of our merchants & communicated the new credentials to be updated from their side.
 We also reset the Merchant Passwords immediately that they used to login to the Merchant Portal & requested the merchants to set new passwords to access the Merchant Portal.